wpsocio/wptelegram-login/src/README.txt

 ## Widget Info
 Goto **Appearance** > **Widgets** and click/drag **WP Telegram Login** and place it where you want it to be.

-Alternately, you can use the below shortcode.
+Alternatively, you can use the below shortcode.

 Inside page or post content: